 The terrorist group Kachs stated goal is to restore the biblical state of Israel.

-terrorist group receives support from sympathizers in the United States and Europe.
+Lives".
+The terrorist group receives support from sympathizers in the United States

-The Kongra-Gel was founded by Abdullah Ocalan in 1974 as a Marxist-Leninist separatist
+The terrorist group was also called PKK.
+Founded by Abdullah Ocalan in 1974 as a

-organization and formally named the Kurdistan Workers Party in 1978.
-The terrorist
+Marxist-Leninist organization and formally named the Kurdistan Workers Party in

 Lashkar-e Tayyiba (LT) (Army of the Righteous)